Events – Danspace Project

 A shared evening of new work by two NYC-based dancers, choreographers, and educators, Ayano Elson and Wendell Gray II.
 Both artists have recently shown work-in-development in Danspace’s DraftWork series.

 Wendell Gray II has performed at Danspace in the Bessie-nominated work of Jordan Demetrius Lloyd, Tere O’Connor, and with choreographers in the contemporary experimental canon such as Miguel Gutierrez, Joanna Kotze, and Kevin Beasley.
-His new work in the port’s mouth is comprised of a solo assisted by a duet, performed by Gray and Jamal K. White.
-Gray looks to externally express interior streams of consciousness inside a black experience.
+His new work in the port’s mouth is comprised of a solo assisted by a duet, performed by Gray, Jamal K. White, and Jordan Demetrius Lloyd.
+Gray looks to externally express interior streams of consciousness inside a Black experience.
 “Time happens all at once where the past invades the present to make the future…At once I am many and I’m never alone,” he explains.
+“Using dance as a mode of processing, remembering, and dreaming, the work swims through a multitude of embodiments: some being manifestations of the imaginary and some being messages from the ancestors.”

 Tickets